UPDATED: May 10, 2020

 For this exercise to be of benefit, your Dachshund should use their back legs to push themselves up instead of their front legs to pull themselves up.

-It helped prevent Gretel from stepping forward when I rested the back of my hand on her chest when luring her to stand.
+It helped prevent Gretel from stepping forward by resting the back of my hand on her chest when luring her to stand so she physically could not step forward.

 This exercise strengthens the core and hindquarters.